-Music should be a memorable experience and the children understand that through working as a team only the highest standards can be achieved.
-The children as a result should leave the school confident and ready to have a go at any musical experience that might arise in the future.
+Music should be a memorable experience and children are encouraged to work both independently and as a team to achieve their highest potential.
+As a result, children leave school confident to embrace any musical experience that may arise in the future.